What is Stoicism? -- The Little Book of Stoicism

 We must note that Greece was the birthplace of the Western thought, with Socrates being considered its founder.
 So studying Stoicism means examining the earliest roots of all the Western culture.

-We should be humbled with the fact that, despite these individuals having lived around 2.5 thousand years ago, much before modern science -- which is only around 5 centuries old, have inquired about deep and universal questions which are still relevent today.
+We should be humbled with the fact that, despite these individuals having lived around 2.5 thousand years ago, much before modern science -- which is only around 5 centuries old, have inquired about deep and universal questions which are still relevant today.

 It is also important to note that, in the last few decades, results from modern psychological research have demonstrated experimentally some of the teachings and beliefs as effective in increasing subjective well-being and happiness.